aseprite/docs/basics.md

 # Basics

-Here you can learn the basics principles behind Aseprite.
+Here you can learn the basic principles behind Aseprite.

 In Aseprite, a [sprite](sprite.md) consists of a sequence of frames and a stack of layers.
 The intersection of frames and layers creates